Forthoney/rerb/README.md

 ## Contributing

+Reading the [capabilities (and limitations)](docs/capabilities.md) is highly recommended.
+The current limitations of RERB listed in the document would be a great place to start looking for places to possibly contribute.
 Bug reports and pull requests are welcome on GitHub at https://github.com/forthoney/rerb.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/forthoney/rerb/blob/main/CODE_OF_CONDUCT.md).

 ## License